 US investors permitted

-The platform has now enable cryptocurrency purchases/sales, following which it can potentially be your number one platform for cryptocurrency trading.
+The platform enabled cryptocurrency purchases/sales in January 2017.
+And now, it aims to be your number one platform for cryptocurrency trading.

 The trading platform is also available in 16 different languages.